Bumgarner shines, Giants top Mets in 16 for 6th in a row

+SAN FRANCISCO (AP) — You bet Madison Bumgarner pleaded to Bruce Bochy to start the 10th inning.
+And of course the big left-hander remained a little irked afterward considering he didn’t get the chance.

+“I didn’t try to make it much of a conversation but he wasn’t having it.
+Usually if I really want to I can get my way with him, but he wasn’t having it today,” Bumgarner said, then chuckled adding, “How many times do you get to go out for the 10th?”
-SAN FRANCISCO (AP) — If this happened to be Madison Bumgarner’s final start for San Francisco, he left another lasting memory.

-Even if everybody wound up groggy by the time this game finally ended.
+If this happened to be Bumgarner’s final start for San Francisco, he left another lasting memory — even if everybody wound up groggy by the time this game finally ended in 4 hours, 47 minutes.

 Bumgarner pitched nine superb innings but had nothing to show for it aside from an ovation of sheer appreciation, and the San Francisco Giants rallied past the New York Mets on Donovan Solano’s 16th-inning RBI single for a 3-2 win Thursday night.

+“He lobbied, trust me, he did, in fact I came in after the game he’s still mad at me for not letting him go out there in the 10th,” Bochy said.
+“He did his job.”

-The Giants finished their season-best sixth straight victory hours after Bumgarner wrapped up his longest start since a nine-inning shutout against Arizona in 2016.
+The Giants finished their season-best sixth straight victory hours after Bumgarner wrapped up his longest start since a nine-inning shutout against Arizona on July 10, 2016.
+He threw just 94 pitches.

 The Mets went ahead on rookie Pete Alonso’s 32nd home run leading off the 16th before San Francisco made it 2-2 on Brandon Crawford’s double in the bottom half.
-Solano delivered against Chris Mazza (0-1) for his second career walkoff hit and RBI.
-New York had its four-game winning streak snapped.
+Solano delivered against Chris Mazza (0-1) for his second career walkoff hit and RBI — the other also came against the Mets for the Marlins on Oct.
+2, 2012.

 Williams Jerez (1-0) worked two innings for his first career win.

-The Mets followed a season-best 14 runs and 17 hits in Wednesday’s 14-4 road win against the Twins with tough loss.
+The Mets followed a season-best 14 runs and 17 hits in Wednesday’s 14-4 road victory against the Twins by having their four-game winning streak snapped.

 Bumgarner and Noah Syndergaard dueled to no-decisions, neither willing to give this one away.

-The Giants relievers did their part, too.
+The Giants relievers did their part, too, as Bumgarner paced around the clubhouse for all those extra innings.

 Tony Watson worked a 1-2-3 12th after Reyes Moronta’s perfect 11th.
 Will Smith escaped a bases-loaded jam in the 10th with a strikeout of Jeff McNeil.